Real Madrid have made a number of excellent signings over the years. Just one mention of the Galacticos will bring back fond memories.

 Despite his performance at the Euros, Drenthe had made just 36 first-team appearances for Feyenoord and failed to score a goal, adding just two assists.
 His 11 yellow cards would have also been something for Real Madrid to take into account.

 And, as everyone now knows, Drenthe’s move to Real Madrid did not work out.
 Despite making 65 appearances, Drenthe failed to live up to high expectations due to a combination of stiff competition for places and questions surrounding his attitude.
-After loan spells at Hercules and Everton, Drenthe was released and has flitted around Europe while also taking a break to try himself as a rapper.
+After loan spells at Hercules and Everton, Drenthe was released and has flitted around Europe while also taking an unsuccessful break to try himself as a rapper and actor.
 Bizarre.